Being inflexible sucks.

 If you have any glaring faults that were mentioned above, chances are you lack the flexibility to perform these 5 Mobility Drills and can benefit from stretching.

-Don't forget, the best time to stretch is when your muscles are already warm, such as after a workout or after a warm shower before bed.
+Always remember, the best time to stretch is when your muscles are already warm, such as after a workout or after a warm shower before bed.

 Do you enjoy comparing yourself to these standards?
 Check out You Probably Have Bad Posture- Here’s How to Tell, to run a few more diagnostic tests on yourself to see how your posture stacks up.